bratislava/bratislava.github.io/pages/onboarding/git-workflow.md

 # Git workflow (committing, submitting & reviewing pull requests)

-To contribute to our project you will need a account on [GitHub](https://github.com/) and [git](https://git-scm.com/).
+To contribute to our project you will need an account on [GitHub](https://github.com/) and [git](https://git-scm.com/).
 Some of the systems (some of the \*nix and Mac) already come with git pre-installed, which you can check by running

 ```bash
 git --version